-Root vegetables like carrots, beets, and radishes are sometimes sold both whole (with greens attached), and trimmed (roots only).
+Root vegetables like carrots, beets, and radishes are sometimes sold both whole (with greens attached) and trimmed (roots only).
 When possible, opt for the whole version.
 When you see the green tops, you know the root vegetables are freshly picked, but even more importantly - the greens are edible and delicious!
-Carrot tops make fabulous earthy pestos, and radish + beet greens can be prepared the same way as chard or kale.
+Carrot and radish tops make fabulous earthy pestos, and beet greens can be prepared the same way as chard or kale.

 Don’t be afraid of “ugly” produce.

-Most people are used to waxed, perfectly uniform supermarket fruits, and they will head straight for the most familiar looking produce at the farmers' market.
-Keep in mind that the oddest-looking varieties can be the best-tasting, and they often cost less!
-One of my favorite bargin bins at the Santa Barbara markets is Fair Hills Farm's boxes of "distressed" apples - if you dig a little, you'll find amazing tasting apples at a fraction of the price!
+Many of us are used to seeing waxed, perfectly uniform fruits and veggies at the grocery store... so you'll notice that produce from the farmers' market produce may be less uniform than the supermarket aisle.
+That's the beauty of shopping at the market!
+I think the imperfections make the produce even tastier, so don't let a few bumps or extra curves scare you away.
+One of my favorite bargain bins at the Santa Barbara markets is Fair Hills Farm's boxes of "distressed" apples - if you dig a little, you'll find amazing tasting apples at a fraction of the price!

 Learn what’s in season, and buy in bulk when produce is abundant.